askmike/gekko/docs/extending/add_an_exchange.md

 # Exchanges

-*This is a technical document about the requirements per exchange as implemented for Gekko in the `exchange` folder.*
+*This is a technical document about adding a new exchange to Gekko.*

 Gekko arranges all communication about when assets need to be bought or sold between the *strategy* and the *portfolio manager*.
 Exchanges are implemented by the portfolio manager, all differences between the different API's are abstracted away just below the portfolio manager.
 This document describes all requirements for adding a new exchange to Gekko.